WhoAmI125/RoomEscape/README.md

 Yumin Heo:

--   Intro webpage :처음에 사이트 접속하면 납치 배경 줄거리 스토리 팝업
+-   Intro webpage : Pop-up about story of kidnap when index.html is firsted loaded

 <br/>